Photography and video in Lithuania

 In general, any public places in Lithuania may be pictured and taped for private use, whereas in private areas the owner decides what could be pictured.

 Under the Soviet occupation, photography was heavily restricted even to the few that owned cameras.
-Most of these limitations were abolished, but it remains forbidden to take pictures at the international airports.
-When taking pictures of other key infrastructure (especially the railways) one may still draw some interest from the security, although it is no longer that restricted.
+Most of these limitations were abolished, but when taking pictures of the key infrastructure (especially the railways) one may still draw some interest from the security, although it is typically no longer that restricted.

-Most museums allow photography but some forbid, while an even smaller minority levy a fee on every camera.
+Most museums allow photography but some forbid it, while an even smaller minority levy a fee on every camera.
 Usually, this is specified near the entrance (otherwise, you may ask).

-Lithuanians usually don't care that they are photographed in public and they don't expect anything in return for it (this includes women and children).
+Lithuanians usually don't care that they are photographed in public and they don't expect anything in return for it (this includes women and children, as long as one is not obnoxious).
 Photography of private areas (even if visible from public zones), such as yards, may cause concern - but it is not very likely.
-The overall rule of the thumb is simply not to be too intrusive and take pictures from a distance or, if a close-up is needed, then ask the person.
+The overall rule of thumb is simply not to be too intrusive and take pictures from a distance or, if a close-up is needed, then ask the person.

 It is not advisable to take pictures of drunk people (especially in the evenings) as they may be looking for a fight.

-Specialized photo stores became rare after digital imagery displaced the analog one.
-However, memory cards, batteries, and other photo materials may be easily acquired at electronics stores, common at the shopping malls.
+Specialized photo stores became rare after digital imagery displaced the analog ones.
+However, memory cards, batteries, and other photo materials may be easily acquired at electronics stores, common at shopping malls.
 Additionally, such digital photo supplies are available at the larger supermarkets.

 March 30th, 2020 - 08:25